Littlehampton Town F.C.: History

 The club were the favourites of many to secure back-to-back championships, which was probably a little too ambitious.
 Nevertheless, they did well to finish in a creditable 4th place, a position they occupied once again at the end of 2005–06.
 Unfortunately, and as so often appears to be the case in West Sussex, the club lost manager Carl Stabler and most of the previous season's squad during the close season (many to Wick) and from being amongst the championship favourites the previous season, were now hotly tipped as relegation fodder.
 That proved to be the case and the Marigolds were always struggling throughout 2006–07, under new manager Trevor Waller, with a largely young and inexperienced squad.

 The 2012–13 season saw the club finish as champions of Division Two, gaining promotion to Division One.

 Littlehampton won the 2014–15 Sussex County Football League, finishing 1st.
 They however were not promoted after not applying for the Isthmian League.
 Their Twitter account said that "we don't want to", although it is likely they couldn't because their ground would not pass the grading test for Step 4 teams.
 The 2021–22 season saw Littlehampton win the league and gain promotion to the Isthmian League for the first time in their history, in addition to reaching three cup finals, where they won the Peter Bentley Southern Combination Challenge Cup, lost 3–0 in the 2022 FA Vase Final to Newport Pagnell Town at Wembley Stadium, and finally won the Sussex RUR Cup.
 This success saw Littlehampton achieve a historic treble, in addition to becoming the 'first team in Sussex to reach an FA Vase final'.
+On Tuesday 24th September 2024, a film celebrating the clubs 'greatest season', was shown at The White Hart in Littlehampton.
+The film, titled 'We're the L.A.
+Boys Making All the Noise', was put together by fan Steve Darken and local historian Chris Hare using a grant from Historic England.

+During their 2024–25 season, Littlehampton reached the final of the Sussex Senior Cup, for the first time since 1991.
+The final was at the Amex, and was against Isthmian League Premier Division team Horsham FC who won 1-0.
+The club were moved laterally to the Isthmian League South Central Division ahead of the 2025–26 season.

 Ground

 Littlehampton Town play their home games at The Sportsfield, St Floras Road, Littlehampton, West Sussex, BN17 6BD.

-The ground consists of an old, predominantly wooden, mainstand with two smaller terraced stands either side of it.
+The ground formerly consisted of an old, predominantly wooden, main stand with two smaller covered terraces either side of it.
+The club passed plans for a modernised, 154-seater main stand in 2023, with construction taking place in May 2024 and completing in June 2024 after a successful crowd fund and a £100,000 grant from the Football Foundation Premier League Stadium Fund.